gxchain/gxips/gxip-001/README.md

 # Contributing

 People wishing to submit GXIPs first should propose their idea as github issue first.
-After discussion you will be assigned a number for the bsip and can send a pull request for your *draft*.
+After discussion you will be assigned a number for the GXIP and can send a pull request for your *draft*.
 Once consensus among discussion participants is reached, the status can be switched to *accepted*.
 From this time on, major changes of the document will not be